Updated: Aug 6

 The sumo squat can be performed as a bodyweight exercise.
 However, to enhance the intensity, you can include a plyometric jump or use weights – either a barbell or a pair of dumbbells.
 You can also modify the exercise and during the upwards phase of the squat bolt on a lateral raise – thus engaging the deltoids and trapezius muscles.

 The sumo squat is a great exercise if you are looking to improve the muscular strength and endurance of your legs.
 Additional physical benefits include improved balance, stability, and your range of squatting flexibility (augmented mobility at the knee).

 Stand with your feet 1.5 shoulder widths apart.
 Your toes point outwards at roughly 45 degrees.
 This will create a stable platform from which to execute the squat.

 Slightly bend your knees, and push your hips back whilst keeping your chest up and your knees pointing outwards.

 Keep lowering your hips until you can see that your hamstrings are parallel (or slightly below parallel) to the ground.

-Maintain the wide stance throughout the exercise
+Do maintain a wide stance throughout the exercise.

 Once you develop sumo squatting confidence you can begin to include weights – don’t use weights if you are not yet comfortable with the exercise!